Thanks to Paul O’Hanlon of Disability Rights Network of Pa. for his typically thorough and accurate information and support…

 I’ve attempted to locate the official forms that you might need, and put them in accessible formats.

-Here is an outline of what follows:
+Since this message is long, here is an outline of what follows:

 Are there new requirements because of Pennsylvania’s Voter ID Law?

 The new voter ID law in Pennsylvania has been in the news a lot.
 However, the judge hearing the challenges to the law’s constitutionality has enjoined (postponed) the requirements of that law while the case is being decided.
 As discussed below, only those voters in the “first-time” categories are required to show some ID.

 However, those who vote by Absentee Ballot will be required to provide some additional information because of Pennsylvania’s voter ID law: Absentee Ballot voters will be asked for (1) their driver’s license or non-driver ID number; (2) last 4 digits of social security number; or photocopy of a limited number of acceptable forms of ID.

 How do I verify that I am registered to vote?